Periostitis is a condition that results in inflammation of the band of tissue that surrounds your bones known as the periosteum.

-Doctors use antibiotics to treat the underlying infection of acute periostitis.
-If the infection becomes suppurative, or produces pus and fluid, your doctor may need to drain it surgically.
+Healthcare providers use antibiotics to treat the underlying infection caused by acute periostitis.
+If the infection produces pus and fluid, your healthcare provider may need to drain it surgically.

 Treatment for chronic periostitis

 If home remedies don’t work, you may have a more serious underlying injury that requires physical therapy.
-You may need a steroid injection to reduce inflammation in your knee or other joint.
+You may need a steroid injection to reduce the inflammation.
 In general, though, resting the affected area should ease symptoms.

-If you have surgery to treat acute periostitis, you’ll probably get antibiotics intravenously, or through your veins, for four to six weeks.
+If you have surgery to treat acute periostitis, you’ll probably get antibiotics intravenously, or through your veins, for 4 to 6 weeks.
 A few weeks of oral antibiotic treatment may follow.
 After that, your recovery will depend on the nature of the bone surgery.

 If you had surgery on a bone in your leg, you might need several weeks of physical therapy to regain normal walking ability.
 If you had surgery on a bone in your arm, you might need to limit the use of that arm for several weeks.